Zackhardtoname/Micro-benchmarking-Code-and-Analysis/11_chapter/README.md

 The runtime extension is tiny and negligable when the runtime is large.

 ## 11.3 Run the Whetstone benchmark after compiling it with incrementally more of the suggested oprofile compilation flags, detailed just before Code Snippet 11.5.
 Which one(s) produce a substantially slower runtime?
+-fprofile-arcs has increased the runtime by about 1.7 seconds out of 5.
+-pg doubles the time to 13 seconds.
+I don't see a notable difference between running the program compiled with flags directly versus with perf.
+I had difficulty getting the perf report to show the source code.
+Not sure if it's working.
+Previously I have only used CLion which works great.